hyphz/StrikeGen/data/texts.md

 (save ends) but does not take the Ongoing Damage that turn.

 At the end of your turn, Contagion may infect one adjacent creature.
+@@BuddyBasics
+You control your own character and your Buddy.
+You and your Buddy each get a Move Action.
+Each time your Buddy is Taken Out, take one Strike.
+When your Buddy cannot take Attack actions, you cannot use Encounter Powers or your Buddy's active effects.
+When you cannot take Attack actions, you can make Attack Rolls with your Buddy as the source, doing 1 damage or one of your Buddy's active effects on a hit.
+@@BuddiesRally
+No action.
+You may only use this on your turn, but you may use at any point in your turn, even while Incapacitated, Dominated, or under any other Status.
+Spend an Action Point.
+You or your buddy regain 4 Hit Points.
+You may do this even if your buddy is Taken Out.
+Regain the use of one Encounter Power from your Class (not a Role Action) you have expended.
+@@DefenderBuddy
+Your Buddy is the source of your Defender Role Actions, not you.
+You cannot choose to disregard this.
+@@TeamAttack
+**Effect:** One enemy within reach of your Buddy suffers 1 damage or one of your Buddy's active Effects ("N" type).
+If this enemy is this power's target, you may do both.
+@@RecallBuddy
+Your Buddy shifts to an adjacent square and regains 2 HP, even if it was Taken Out.
+@@CoordinatedAttack
+Your buddy shifts 1 square before or after this.
+Make a Team Attack.
+@@WeAreOne
+Transfer 2 HP from yourself to your Buddy or vice versa, then make a Team Attack.
+@@CommandBuddy
+**Special:** This attack's origin is your Buddy.
+Role Boosts apply.

+**Effect:** One of your Buddy's active effects ("N" type).
+@@BoostedBuddy
+**Special:** This attack's origin is your Buddy.
+Role Boosts apply.

+**Effect:** One of your Buddy's active effects ("B" type).
+@@WrestlingCombo
+**Special:** Target must be within reach of your Buddy.

+**Effect:** Target is Restrained by you and your Buddy.
+When it escapes one, it remains Grabbed by the other.
+@@TripandStab
+**Special:** Target must be within reach of your Buddy.

+**Effect:** Knock Target Prone, then make a Melee Basic Attack against it.
+@@HoldStill
+**Special:** Target must be within reach of your Buddy.

+**Effect:** Target is Grabbed by your Buddy.
+Then make a Ranged Basic Attack against it with Advantage.
+@@FightBacktoBack
+**Special:** You and your Buddy must be adjacent.

+Until you or your Buddy move or are no longer adjacent, all attacks against either of you have Disadvantage.
+@@SuperBuddy
+**Special:** This attack's origin is your Buddy.
+Role Boosts apply.

+**Effect:** One of your Buddy's active effects ("S" type).